CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 NENA transcriptions.
 The format outlined below is inspired both by Markdown and, more distantly, by the Eep Talstra Centre for Bible and Computer's [PIL text format](https://github.com/ETCBC/data_creation/blob/master/documentation/pil_format.pdf) used for Aramaic and Hebrew corpora.
-This document describes that format in depth.

 **Contents**
 * [Example of NENA Markup](#Example-of-NENA-Markup-Text)